ni/nimi-python/docs/nidigital/class.rst

             :param waveform_name:

                 Waveform name you want to use.
-Use the **waveformName** with the capture_start opcode in your pattern.
+Use the waveform_name with the capture_start opcode in your pattern.